 “Child policy touches almost all aspects of society.
 It is a workforce issue, an economic issue, a community issue, and a moral issue.
 We all have vested interests in seeing to it that our society produces healthy, well-educated adults capable of handling the types of jobs our world economy is producing, and we find a way for all of our children to at least have the chance to be successful in life.” — Ambassador Andrew Young

 Building upon Andrew Young’s recognition of the importance of child policy and increasing evidence that a child’s educational attainment is the single largest determinant of later life health, the Georgia Health Policy Center (GHPC) approaches child health and well-being from a systems perspective that addresses “the whole child.”

-The center aims to improve child outcomes and child and family policies in Georgia through applied policy analysis and research.
-Grants from public and private sources fund programs in the areas of school health; childhood obesity, nutrition, and physical activity; child care and early learning program quality standards; children’s behavioral health; and children’s insurance coverage.
+The center aims to improve child outcomes and child and family policies through applied policy analysis, research, and provision of technical assistance.
+GHPC is actively engaged in programs in the areas of school health; childhood obesity, nutrition, and physical activity; child care and early learning program quality standards; children’s behavioral health; and children’s insurance coverage.

 Learn more about our staff of experts available to assist you.